Blue Ridge Parkway

-We love this new package.
-It links “America’s Favorite Drive” to the happy days of post war suburbia.
+This package links “America’s Favorite Drive” to the happy days of post war suburbia.
 A time when highways were expanding, tourist destinations were being built and television was just beginning.
 Did you know the Blue Ridge Parkway could connect Daniel Boone with Andy Griffith?
-It’s beautiful in the North Carolina High Country, the air is fresh and there’s hint of nostalgia everywhere, add this trip to next years program and you’ll have a winner.
+It’s beautiful in the North Carolina High Country, the air is fresh and there’s hint of nostalgia everywhere, add this trip to next year’s program and you’ll have a winner.

 U S Tours Flexible Pricing: